 How do Primary Care Doctors Get the Advice They Need?

-Unfortunately it can takes years to develop specialty care relationships through a combination of networking, and recommendations from other physician partners, or outreach campaigns from specialist looking to drum up referral business.
+Unfortunately, it can take years to develop specialty care relationships through a combination of networking, and recommendations from other physician partners, or outreach campaigns from specialist looking to drum up referral business.

 - Providers are concerned that the patients will perceive innovations such as e-consults as barriers to care if they do not result in a face to face visit.
 To address this concern, PCPs should discuss the positive attributes of electronic referral and consultation systems, which include closer collaboration between PCPs and specialists in co-management of patients and the convenience to the patient associated with avoiding additional specialty clinic visits.

-- Respecting the patient’s desire to see as specialist in person is important.
-If the referral is necessary or the patient requests a visit, ReferralMD allows for all information including the patient medical records to be sent over electronically without need to fax.
+- Respecting the patient’s desire to see a specialist in person is important.
+If the referral is necessary or the patient requests a visit, ReferralMD allows for all information including the patient medical records to be sent over electronically without the need to fax.

 - Collaboration between primary care and specialty care providers offers an opportunity for informal training and for providers to practice their full scope.
 With the Advent of EHRs, the old-fashioned curbside console has been lost, but he E-consults bring back this opportunity for dialogue.
 EHRs are not necessarily developed to encourage dialogue and interaction, both of which come from people using the tool.